 The following points are mandatory for the App to be published:

 - The App has to install without user interaction.
-Exceptions are configuration parameters obtained through App Settings, see App settings (page 44). - The App may not negatively impact UCS' core services. - The App has to uninstall without leaving any remainders that interfere with UCS' core services. - The app is working with the UCS versions that are configured as Supported UCS version, see Supported UCS versions (page 6).
+Exceptions are configuration parameters obtained via App Settings (see Section 6.4). - The App may not negatively impact UCS' core services.